How to become an effective Polyglot Developer

 - Wider Job market and options to choose from.
 Hence you have multiple career path and opportunities

 - Less fanboyism (Trust me it’s a good thing).
 You also become less biased.
 You also won’t get bored with one language & its community

 - You don’t have to worry about your favorite language dying out and you losing your job as you are not too invested in one ecosystem

 - You become more pragmatic and opt for simplicity as you are not trying to use every fancy feature of a language.
 And in the end, you will become a better developer as you become better at concepts and semantics rather than syntax and you will get rid of programming habits more common to people working predominantly in a single language.

-- You probably won’t be expert in one particular language as you switch between languages
+- You probably won’t be an expert in one particular language as you switch between languages

-- Some jobs might require a long time experience in one particular language
+- Some jobs might require a long time of experience in one particular language

-- You might have to refer lang docs (let’s be honest, Google it) more often than usual as you might not remember details of language APIs or certain syntax
+- You might have to refer to language docs (let’s be honest, Google it) more often than usual as you might not remember details of language APIs or certain syntax

 - Developer fatigue.
-More things to learn and keep up to, if you consider that sort thing a disadvantage
+More things to learn and keep up to as it’s not something everyone would enjoy doing.

 - Mixing concepts from one language to another